Canon 5D Mark III vs 1DX

-The Canon EOS 5D Mark III and the Canon EOS-1D X are two professional cameras that were officially introduced, respectively, in March 2012 and October 2011.
+The Canon EOS 5D Mark III and the Canon EOS-1D X are two professional cameras that were revealed to the public, respectively, in March 2012 and October 2011.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 5D Mark III has a resolution of 22.1 megapixel, whereas the 1DX provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 5D Mark III has a resolution of 22.1 megapixels, whereas the 1DX provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 5D Mark III vs Canon 1D X
+Body comparison: Canon 5D Mark III vs 1DX

 An illustration of the physical size and weight of the Canon 5D Mark III and the Canon 1D X is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 5D Mark III – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D X is considerably larger (51 percent) than the Canon 5D Mark III.
 Moreover, the 1DX is substantially heavier (63 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.